kvshvlin/yourmailproject/forartists.md

 E = S - D.
 ~~~

-We hope you have understood our initiative.
+That would be all.
 We hope you will love to be a part of our community.

 <div class="roadmap-spacer-1"></div>